tgpfeiffer/restful-openerp/README.md

 * [PyAtom](https://github.com/sramana/pyatom)
 * [python-dateutil](http://labix.org/python-dateutil)
 * [lxml](http://lxml.de/)
+* pyOpenSSL (optional, needed to access OpenERP via https)

-There is a requirements.txt file for pip that can be used to satisfy the dependencies.
+There is a requirements.txt file for pip that can be used to satisfy the required dependencies.

 ## Installation